Table of Contents

 2 How long is the CII R02 examination?

-The exam is 2 hours long and consists of 100 multiple-choice questions.
+The exam is 2 hours long and consists of 100 questions: 72 standard-format and 28 multiple-response questions.

 3 What is the pass mark for the CII R02?